thoughtspot/thoughtspot.github.io/_complex-search/drill-down.md

 As you drill down on an answer using Answer Explorer, use the back arrow ![]({{ site.baseurl }}/images/icon-arrow-left-20px.png){: .inline} to go back one step at a time.
 Click the reset icon ![]({{ site.baseurl }}/images/icon-reset-20px.png){: .inline} to go back to the original answer.

-If you want to go back one step while drilling down, [add your answer to a pinboard]({{ site.baseurl }}/end-user/pinboards/about-pinboards.html#add-an-answer-to-a-pinboard) so you can use Answer Explorer.
+If you want to go back one step at a time while drilling down, [add your answer to a pinboard]({{ site.baseurl }}/end-user/pinboards/about-pinboards.html#add-an-answer-to-a-pinboard) so you can use Answer Explorer.

 ## Save and share your new answer
 When you find a valuable insight using Drill down, you may want to save that Answer instead of trying to recreate it in the **Search** bar later.